Global group laws and equivariant bordism rings: Introduction

 \begin{Remark} Due to the failure of generic equivariant transversality, the homotopical bordism ring $\pi_*^A(MU_A)$ does not agree with the geometrically defined complex bordism ring $\Omega^A_*$ for any non-trivial $A$.
 However, there is a Thom-Pontrjagin map $\Omega^A_*\to \pi_*^A(MU_A)$ which was shown to be injective (in the abelian case considered here) by tom Dieck \cite{tD70}, L\"{o}ffler \cite{Lof73} and Comeza\~{n}a \cite{Com96}.
+The ring $\pi_*^A(MU_A)$ can also be described as a stabilization of geometric $A$-equivariant bordism, see \cite{BH72}.

-When $A$ is a torus, Hanke \cite{Han05} gave a more precise relationship between $\Omega^A_*$ and $\pi_*^A(MU_A)$ in terms of a pullback square involving certain classes $Y_{V,d}$.
+When $A$ is a torus, Hanke \cite{Han05} proved a more precise relationship between $\Omega^A_*$ and $\pi_*^A(MU_A)$ in terms of a pullback square involving certain classes $Y_{V,d}$.
 It is straightforward to express these classes in terms of formal group law data, see \Cref{rem:hankeclasses} for the real analog.
 Hence, combined with Hanke's result, the results of this paper also give an algebraic description of the geometric bordism rings $\Omega^A_*$ for tori, though this is not entirely satisfactory since $\pi_*^A(MU_A)$ has a universal property for maps out of rather than into it.

 The same discussion applies to the geometric real bordism ring for elementary abelian $2$-groups, for which the analog of Hanke's result has been obtained by Firsching \cite{Fir13}. \end{Remark}